Q: What is your name, what office do you work out of, and how long have you been at Dropbox?

 Q: What surprised you most about Dropbox when you joined?

-Q: What does creative energy mean to you?
+Q: What does enlightened ways of working mean to you?

-Q: Any accomplishments you’re proud of outside of work?
+Q: Are there any accomplishments you’re proud of outside of work?

-Q: What is something interesting about you that not a lot of people know?
+Q: What is something interesting that you’ve learned while traveling?

 A: People have a negative view of Iran, but I find that they’re actually very friendly toward travelers.
 Iranian people helped me out many times during my trip.
 The country also has a reputation for being dangerous, but in my experience Iranian inhabitants enjoy life; they often have family activities on weekends, for example.